nealrs/wwalexa/readme.md

 _FYI_: The [official Alexa Feed spec](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/flash-briefing-skill-api-feed-reference) specifies a particular loudness for audio content and Twilio's recording quality isn't perfect.

 Alexa isn't super forgiving when it comes to audio loudness.
 It's pretty common for audio briefings to play softly because the engineer, didn't you know, _engineer_ it.
-So I went down the rabbit hole and incorporated an FFmpeg pipeline to adjust the loudness do some hi/lo pass filtering.
+So, I went down the rabbit hole and incorporated an FFmpeg pipeline to adjust the loudness do some hi/lo pass filtering.
 It means you'll need to install ffmpeg as a separate buildpack on Heroku - but it also works SUPER WELL.

 ## Emailing in Updates